KEY POINTS

 - Less automation: Manufacturers may only partially use robotic processes.

-Tier 2 solar panels Australia retailers
+Tier 3 solar panels

-Tier 3 manufacturers share the following features:
+Tier 3 solar panel manufacturers typically have the following traits in common:

 - Least experience: Tier 3 manufacturers have operated for less than a year.